-When Dr Yang describes his practice as ‘Jing Fang’ or ‘classical Chinese medicine’, he’s making an important distinction from standard TCM taught in most clinics.
+When Dr Yang describes his practice as ‘classical formula medicine’ (also called ‘classical Chinese medicine’), he’s making an important distinction from standard TCM taught in most clinics.
 Here’s what that distinction means and why it matters for how your condition will be treated.

 Classical Medicine Framework

-Jing Fang — The Classical Formula Tradition From the Shang Han Lun
+Classical Formulas — The Tradition From the Shang Han Lun

 Key Points